 - The type and amount of service a child needs

 - Supports and services currently available in the community

 - What support the family is already receiving

 Families of a child with a developmental or physical disability can apply for this funding assistance.
 Application forms are available on the Ministry website or can be obtained by contacting your local Regional Office.

 ENHANCED RESPITE FUNDING

-- Rely on tracheotomy tube care, suctioning, oxygen support or tube feeding
+- rely on tracheotomy tube care, suctioning, oxygen support or tube feeding

-To apply, contact the Ministry’s regional office nearest you.
+Contact the ministry's regional office nearest you.